mei-friend/mei-friend.github.io/_docs/basic/manipulating.md

 ## Delete elements

-TODO Simply delete an element with "Delete" or "Backspace" (Note: This does not apply to notes.
-They can only be removed in the editor panel manually).
+Simply delete an element with the `DELETE` or `BACKSPACE` key.
+(Note: This does not apply to notes.
+Notes or chords can currently only be removed manually in the editor panel).

 ## Moving notes

 TODO In pitch, across staves

+You can change the pitch with "Shift" + "ArrowUp" / "ArrowDown" or an octave up or down by simultaneously pressing "Ctrl".
+With "Alt + Ctrl" and "ArrowUp" / "ArrowDown" elements can be moved a staff up or down and a `@staff` attribute will be added to the element if it doesn't have one already.

 ## Clean gestural accidentals (accid.ges)